Nagul7/demo-repo/README.md

 this is tutorial!!

-i have completed cloning, push,commit and add. jxngfjxbngjhb
+i have completed cloning, push,commit and add.